Doug Mallory

 Doug Mallory (born November 2, 1964) is an American football coach and former player.
-He has been a football coach since 1988.
-He was the assistant head coach and co-defensive coordinator at Indiana University from 2011 to 2013.
-He has previously held defensive coordinator positions at Western Kentucky University, Louisiana State University and the University of New Mexico.
-Mallory also played college football as a defensive back at the University of Michigan from 1984 to 1987.
+He started coaching in 1988 and has held defensive coordinator positions at Western Kentucky University, Louisiana State University (LSU) and the University of New Mexico.
+He also coached collegiately at Army, Indiana, Maryland, Michigan, Oklahoma State; and in the National Football League (NFL) for the Atlanta Falcons and the Baltimore Ravens.
+Mallory played college football as a defensive back at the University of Michigan from 1984 to 1987 under Bo Schembechler.

-Early years
+Early life

 Mallory is the middle son of former college football coach Bill Mallory.
 Doug attended DeKalb High School in DeKalb, Illinois, while his father was the head coach at Northern Illinois.

 Mallory played college football for the Michigan Wolverines under head coach Bo Schembechler from 1984 to 1987.
 He was a reserve defensive back on the 1985 team that won the Fiesta Bowl and finished No. 2 in both the AP and Coaches Polls.
 He played on the same defense as his older brother Mike, a senior All-Big Ten linebacker.
 Mallory was named a co-captain as a senior of the 1987 team.
 Mallory finished his Michigan career with 182 tackles and 6 interceptions.